Dutton v Bognor Regis UDC: Facts

-Mrs Dutton sought to recover damages from a builder, Bognor Regis Building Co Ltd, and the local council, Bognor Regis Urban District Council, that certified her house was sound, when it emerged that her house's foundations were defective because it had been built on a rubbish tip.
-This would have been discoverable if proper checks had been made.
-Mrs Dutton had bought the building from a Mr Clark, who in turn had bought the building from the builder, so that Mrs Dutton had no direct contract with either the builder or the council.
-She settled the claim with the builder for £625 after getting advice that an action in negligence could not succeed, but continued in an action against the council, and Cusack J awarded damages £2,115.
+Mrs Dutton sought to recover damages from a builder, Bognor Regis Building Co Ltd, and the local council, Bognor Regis Urban District Council, which had certified her house was sound after it emerged that the foundations of her house were defective because it had been built on a rubbish tip.
+That would have been discoverable if proper checks had been made.
+Mrs Dutton had bought the building from a Mr Clark, who, in turn, had bought the building from the builder and so Mrs Dutton had no direct contract with either the builder or the council.
+She settled the claim with the builder for £625 after getting advice that an action in negligence could not succeed, but she continued in an action against the council, and Cusack J awarded damages £2,115.
 The council appealed.

 Judgment

-The Court of Appeal held that Mrs Dutton could recover money from the council, as an extension of the principle in Donoghue v Stevenson.
+The Court of Appeal held that Mrs Dutton could recover money from the council as an extension of the principle in Donoghue v Stevenson.
 It was fair and reasonable that the council should be liable to a later purchaser of a house that its surveyor had negligently certified to be sound.

-Lord Denning MR's judgment went as follows.
+Lord Denning MR's judgment went as follows: